Jotels/ELECTRAFI/README.md

 ## NOTE: Deviations from paper:
 In the paper, we report a "max_neighbors" setting of 200 on both the MP_FULL and MP_MIXED datasets.
 That is a mistake.
 The models were actually trained with max_neighbors = 300.
+Similarly, the paper reports 2 attention layers in the EScAIP model, which is also wrong.
+The model was trained with num_layers=3.

+Both of these errors have been corrected in this repo, and the parameters used here are those of the models reported in the paper.

 ## License